UoM-ResPlat-DevOps/SpartanGPUCourse/Lessons/Lesson_1.md

 -- *Slide* --
 ### Part 1: GPGPU Partition on Spartan
 * GPGPU partitions are across multiple universities with allocations in proportion to funding.
+Theoretical maximum performance of 900+ teraflops.
-* Theoretical maximum performance of 900+ teraflops.
+* If you have a UniMelb project and a GPGPU project you can submit to the CPU partition with `#SBATCH -q normal` and then a CPU partition name e.g., `#SBATCH -p physical`
 -- *Slide End* --

 -- *Slide* --